geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_12_Lab5_Ex2_Implement_Identity_Synch.md

 	‎Enter **Scotty@M365xZZZZZZ.onmicrosoft.com** (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider) and then select **OK**.

-33. You now need to create an email alias that matches the address of the xtremelabs.us accepted domain.
+33. You now need to create an email alias that matches the address of the CustomDomain.us accepted domain.
 On the email address tab, select the **plus (+)** sign to add a new email address.

 34. In the **new email address** window, under **Email address type**, leave the default SMTP address type selected.